harsilspatel/StarWarsRogueGame/Design Rationale.md

 ## Droids
 **Design choice**

 1. For simplilcity we will assume that each droid can have only one owner and each owner can own no more than one droid.
+Owner will be set while initializing the droid.
 2. The droids will belong to team `Neutral`
-3. A `SWActor` variable in `Droid` that will let the droid know it’s owner.
-4. Implement a function to check if droid is on `badlands`, if it is, decrease it's health.
+4. Implement a function to check if droid is on `badlands`, if it is, decrease it's health by 10 units.
 5. Implementing a `FindActor` behaviour, which will take `SWActor` as a parameter (we will pass-in the owner for droids), that will tell the droid where to move to.
 It will do so by analysing the neighbouring locations to see if owner is present.
 If it is then return the `Direction` of it’s owner, if not then command droid to move in a random `Direction`.
+6. If droid is moving in random direction, it will move in that direction till it cannot move further (unless it finds its owner on the way!)
-6. We will have two boolean flags:
+7. We will have two boolean flags:
     - `hasOwner` -- to tell if owner is dead
     - `isImmobile` -- to tell if droid has health or is immobile
+8. Droid will only move if it has an owner and if it is not immobile.

 **Advantages**